prototypsthlm/Switchboard/README.md

 		        "api": "TMDB", //execution order, if first the value api of action param is set to the entry query value "action": "movieSearch", //api action
-		        "in_param_name": "query", //param name for the api action .ie ?in_param_name=value "value_source": "request.get", //where to get value for the in_param, if first in routine always from initial request paramotherwise a path to previous API-call JSON-results (see below)
+		        "in_param_name": "query", //param name for the api action .ie ?in_param_name=value "value_source": "entry query", //where to get value for the in_param, if first in routine always from initial request param otherwise a path to previous API-call JSON-results (see below)
-		        "limit": 5 //the maximum amount of queries to take from value_source and execute },
+		        "limit": 5, //the maximum amount of queries to take from value_source and execute "optionals": [ //an array of static querystrings to be sent along {
+		                "paramName": "year",
+		                "paramValue": "1977" //&year=1977
+		            }
+		        ]
+		    },
 		    {
 		        "api": "TMDB",